Kafka consulting and hands-on support

 What is Kafka?

-- High-throughput pub/sub messaging across many services
+- High-throughput pub/sub messaging across many producers and consumers

-- Stream processing and enrichment workflows
+- Stream processing patterns for filtering, enrichment, and routing events

 Why use Kafka?